 About the Conference

-The partner countries of the South Programme VI face shared challenges in developing, implementing, and strengthening their legal and institutional frameworks for both personal data protection and the governance of artificial intelligence.
+Partner authorities in the Southern Mediterranean face shared challenges in developing, implementing, and strengthening their legal and institutional frameworks for both personal data protection and AI governance.
 These challenges include ensuring transparency, accountability, and fairness in AI systems, while safeguarding fundamental rights.
 Regional cooperation and the sharing of best practices between data protection authorities and national authorities responsible for AI governance, and other competent bodies are essential to ensure effective enforcement and coherent approaches to data protection and AI regulation.

 In this context, the Council of Europe co-organised in April 2025, in partnership with the Arab ICT organisation (AICTO), the Regional Conference of Personal Data Protection Authorities in Tunisia.
 It brought together representatives of Southern Mediterranean and European data protection authorities, judges, representatives of national bodies, data protection officers, academics, and technology experts.

-This regional conference is organised by the Council of Europe in the framework of the joint EU-Council of Europe South Programme VI, in partnership with the International Telecommunication Union (ITU) and the Academy of Technology, Informatics and Communications (ICT Academy) of Cyprus.
+This regional conference is organised by the Council of Europe in the framework of the joint EU-Council of Europe South Programme VI, in partnership with the ICT Academy of the Office of the Commissioner of Communications, Cyprus, and with the support of the International Telecommunication Union (ITU).

-The ICT Academy was founded with the aim of empowering and educating both national and international target groups, promoting knowledge and the skills required in an ever-changing digital world.
+The ICT Academy of the Office of the Commissioner of Communications, Cyprus, was founded with the aim of empowering and educating both national and international target groups, promoting knowledge and the skills required in an ever-changing digital world.
 Through specialised training workshops, seminars, conferences, webinars, and lifelong learning programmes, the Academy promotes innovation, professional development, and digital resilience.
 Its premises reflect the event’s focus on secure and trustworthy digital environments.

 The conference directly contributes to the objectives of the United Nations Sustainable Development Goals and the European Union’s Pact for the Mediterranean, in particular its Pillar II on Prosperity.
 Its focus on digital transformation promotes stronger data protection frameworks and sustainable AI governance, supports partner countries in aligning practice with international standards while fostering innovation and cross-border digital cooperation.